stevencurtis/SwiftCoding/DIStoryboards/README.md

 Now to use this requires a touch-of-magic.
 We go to the storyboard and right-click on the segue and we can see where we can hook up a custom instantiation!<br>
 ![cutomint](Images/customint.png)<br>

-So we can do just tthat - in the `ViewController`
+So we can do just that - in the `ViewController`

 ```swift
 class ViewController: UIViewController {